 “Ingrown hair ranges from small and unnoticeable to large, red and quite painful," says board-certified dermatologist and LovelySkin CEO Dr. Joel Schlessinger.
 "Don’t pick it or try to tweeze it out, as that will only make it worse and likely leave it infected."
 Instead, Dr. Schlessinger recommends applying Polysporin (not Neosporin, which is more likely to cause allergic reactions).
 For an ingrown hair that seems infected or just won't go away, he recommends scheduling an appointment with a board-certified dermatologist to have it checked out.

 If you want to benefit from exfoliation fast, use a body scrub with physical exfoliators.
 These typically contain microbeads (ideally plastic-free and biodegradable), sugar or crushed plant matter as the key exfoliating ingredients.
 Try one of our favorites:

-LALICIOUS Extraordinary Whipped Sugar Scrub – Pure sugar cane crystals are the star of this scrub, as they gently and effectively slough away dead skin cells and reveal the fresh skin underneath.
-Cold pressed coconut oil and sweet almond oil ensure skin feels soft and supple.
+Pure sugar cane crystals are the star of this scrub, as they gently and effectively slough away dead skin cells and reveal the fresh skin underneath.
+Cold-pressed coconut oil and sweet almond oil ensure skin feels soft and supple.
 This deliciously scented scrub is available in eleven unique aromas, from lavender to coffee and just about everything in between.

-Pro Tip: Don’t exfoliate or shave as soon as you step into the shower.
+Pro Tip: If you plan to shave, don’t exfoliate as soon as you step into the shower.
 Allow your skin and body hair to soften a bit.
 Why?
 Softer hair and skin decreases friction while shaving, minimizing irritation and bumps.
-About midway through your shower, apply your exfoliator of choice using gentle circular motions, rinse and then shave.
+About midway through your shower, apply your exfoliator of choice using gentle circular motion and rinse.
 Additionally, only exfoliate once or twice a week to avoid increased dryness.